Supporting Local, Thank you

 All four teas are naturally caffeine-free, packed in distinctively colored resealable bags to maximize freshness, and most importantly, they are DELICIOUS.
 Here is a post about Five Reasons you will Love Rooibos Tea.

-You will see the details below along with slogans we had fun writing.
+Here are the details along with slogans.
+We laughed writing them.
 The overall idea is – Sarasota, That’s My Cuppa Tea

 Mote Beach Tea – an exotic mix of fruits and herbs including rosehips, apple, hibiscus, pineapple, and coconut for a tropical infusion.
 Created in honor of the research conducted at the Mote Marine Laboratory.
 “Mote Beach Tea, so delicious you’ll be jumping with our dolphins.”